 Nebraska has an established national reputation for promoting locally designed early childhood efforts and innovative public-private partnerships.
 Nebraska’s PDG award will build on those strengths by focusing on community-level needs and improving the alignment and effectiveness of early childhood systems.
 Activities funded through the grant will closely involve parents as the key stakeholders in guiding children’s early learning and development.
-These efforts will include the largest and most comprehensive survey of Nebraska families with young children yet conducted in the state.
+These efforts have included the largest and most comprehensive survey of Nebraska families with young children yet conducted in the state.